-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody stools; blurred vision; change in the amount of urine produced; decreased hearing; fever, chills, or sore throat; joint pain; muscle pain or weakness; pain, redness, swelling, or white patches in the mouth; red, swollen, blistered, or peeling skin; redness or swelling of the gums; ringing in the ears; seizures; severe diarrhea; severe or persistent headache; severe skin reaction to the sun; shortness of breath or wheezing; stomach cramps or pain; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; persistent nausea, stomach pain, or loss of appetite); symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in the amount of urine produced; decreased hearing; fever, chills, or sore throat; joint pain; muscle pain or weakness; pain, redness, swelling, or white patches in the mouth; rectal or genital irritation; red, swollen, blistered, or peeling skin; redness or swelling of the gums; ringing in the ears; seizures; shortness of breath or wheezing; swollen glands; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; persistent nausea, stomach pain, or loss of appetite); symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: